Why I Love Australia

 Broome

-I first visited Broome in 2008 in February with hot and humid weather.
-So on my return visit in 2015.
+I first visited Broome in 2008 in February with hot and humid weather, so on my return visit in 2015.
 I went on a guided tour from Broome to the Kimberleys.

 Kununurra